 5 Conclusions

 This study provides the insights in to both the depth and spatial patterns of zooplankton communities across a continental shelf.
 By comparing zooplankton communities in the EAC influenced region with the more southern region which is not influenced by the EAC we showed how current driven uplift creates a highly productive inner-shelf water zooplankton community.
-It is likely that this is reflective of other western boundary current systems where similar horizontal patterns of zooplankton biomass have been observed.
-Based upon the previous research into zooplankton distributions on continental shelfs and the current study we would like to propose a general model for the distribution of zooplankton on continental shelves influenced by boundary currents.
+It is likely that this is reflective of other WBCsystems where similar horizontal patterns of zooplankton biomass have been observed.
+Based upon the previous research into zooplankton distributions on continental shelves and the current study we would like to propose a general model for the distribution of zooplankton on continental shelves influenced by boundary currents.
 This model includes a number of hypotheses for future studies to test.
 1) Zooplankton biomass declines with distance offshore and with depth.
 2) Continental shelf waters are more productive that offshore waters, and 3) Western boundary currents drive productivity on the shelf through mixing and uplift.
 Future studies could answer these questions with more sustained monitoring of cross-shelf patterns throughout the year which has not previously occurred with all previous studies presenting only snapshots of cross-shelf patterns due to defined sampling seasons or irregular research voyages.